Web-Services-and-Cloud-Based-Systems-G9/login-service/README.md

-# Assignment 2: Login Service
+# Assignment 2: Shorty URL

-As part of the first assignment of the Web Services & Cloud Based Systems course we developed a RESTful service to shorten URLs.
+As part of the second assignment of the Web Services & Cloud Based Systems course we developed a RESTful service to shorten URLs alongside an authentication service which works using a JWT schema.
+This repository contains the logic of the login-service.

-Implementation details, answer to question 3 and the group members contribution can be found in the ```report.pdf``` document in this repository.
+Implementation details, answer to questions and the group members contribution can be found in the ```report.pdf``` document in this repository.

 ## How to Run

+0. Make sure you are running the [shortener-service](https://github.com/Web-Services-and-Cloud-Based-Systems-G9/assignment-1) in port `8080`.

 1. Clone this repository or download the source code
 ```commandline